World Cup Group B predictions, tips & odds

 Qatar

-Qatar return to the World Cup after qualifying through the AFC pathway, finishing ahead of the UAE and Oman across four rounds.
+Qatar return to the World Cup after qualifying through the AFC pathway, finishing ahead of the UAE and Oman in the fourth round of qualifying.

 Their squad is largely domestic‑based, making them less familiar to global audiences.
 However, they are led by a massively experienced head, and one who may have a chip on his shoulder.
 Ex-Real Madrid and West Ham boss Julen Lopetegui was sacked by Spain just days before the 2018 tournament following his agreement at the Bernabeu.